-- 1. Except as otherwise provided below, employees shall be compensated for all work performed in excess of the employee's regular shift of work (either of eight (8) hours or ten (10) hours of actual work in any one (1) day), or forty (40) hours of actual work in any seven (7) day week work cycle at one and one-half (1 1⁄2) times the employee's regular rate of pay.
-For these purposes, compensatory time off shall be considered actual hours of work. - 2.
-Paid benefit time (e.g., vacation leave, holiday, sick leave, bereavement) other than compensatory time off shall be considered time worked for purposes of overtime calculation only when an employee is required to work overtime (i.e., placed on mandatory overtime) under the following circumstances: (a) a regularly scheduled furlough day off; (b) a day for which they had pre-approved vacation leave; or (c) as provided in Section 5, Call-back Pay, below. - 3.
+1. Except as otherwise provided below, employees shall be compensated for all work performed in excess of the employee's regular shift of work (either of eight (8) hours or ten (10) hours of actual work in any one (1) day), or forty (40) hours of actual work in any seven (7) day week work cycle at one and one-half (1 $\frac{1}{2}$) times the employee's regular rate of pay.
+For these purposes, compensatory time off shall be considered actual hours of work.

+- 2. Paid benefit time (e.g., vacation leave, holiday, sick leave, bereavement) other than compensatory time off shall be considered time worked for purposes of overtime calculation only when an employee is required to work overtime (i.e., placed on mandatory overtime) under the following circumstances: (a) a regularly scheduled furlough day off; (b) a day for which they had pre-approved vacation leave; or (c) as provided in Section 5, Call-back Pay, below. - 3.
 All overtime must be authorized in advance by the Sheriff or designee, except in cases of emergency. - 4.
 Compensatory Time.
 In lieu of the pay set forth in Section 1 above, employees may opt to receive overtime compensation in the form of one and one-half (1 1⁄2) hours of compensatory time off, for each hour of overtime worked; Provided, that any earned compensatory time off shall be scheduled by mutual agreement of the employee and County; Provided further, the maximum accrual of compensatory time shall not exceed eighty (80) hours.
-Employees shall notify the Sheriff or his designee of their decision to take compensatory time off or paid compensation at the overtime rate, when advised of their overtime duties. - 5.
+Employees shall notify the Sheriff or their designee of their decision to take compensatory time off or paid compensation at the overtime rate, when advised of their overtime duties. - 5.
 Call-back Pay.
-Employees who have completed their scheduled work day or are on paid leave or days off, who are subpoenaed to give testimony in court about events arising out of the employment, except in civil cases, or are required by the Sheriff or designee to report back to work, shall receive a minimum of two (2) hours pay at the applicable overtime rate.
+Employees who have completed their scheduled work day or are on paid leave or days off, who are subpoenaed to give testimony in court about events arising out of the employment, except in civil cases, or are required by the Sheriff or designee to report back to work, shall receive a minimum of three (3) hours pay at the applicable overtime rate.
 When an employee completes their testimony or call-back assignment, the employee shall be released from duty. - 6.
-Non-mandatory training requested by and approved for an employee shall not be considered in calculating overtime. - 7.
+Non-mandatory training requested by and approved for an employee must be completed on a flex schedule basis so as not to incur overtime. - 7.
 The Sheriff's Office will make reasonable efforts to ensure that overtime assignments are made on an equitable basis.

-Section I - Out of Class Pay.
+Section I - Out of Class Pay

-- 1. Employees who are required to act as a supervisor shall receive an additional five percent (5%), based on the employee's hourly rate of pay, as acting supervisor pay premium for the hours the employee works on the shift as a supervisor. - 2.
-An employee assigned as a Field Training Officer (FTO) shall, for the period of time while assigned to perform such duties, receive an additional five percent (5%), based on the employee's hourly regular rate of pay, for the actual hours worked on the shift as an FTO.
+- 1. Employees who are required to act as a supervisor shall receive an additional five percent (5%), based on the employee's base hourly rate of pay, as acting supervisor pay premium for the hours the employee works on the shift as a supervisor. - 2.
+Employees assigned by their supervisor to perform the duties of a higher-level job classification for one shift or more, shall receive an additional five percent (5%) based upon the employee's base hourly rate of pay for the hours worked in the higher-level job classification; provided, the employee working out of class is performing the scope of duties principally ascribed to the higher-level job classification.